 There are short-term, faculty-led study abroad scholarships students can apply for online through the study abroad website in Blackboard.
 In some situations, students can also utilize other scholarships and financial aid they are receiving at Northwood for study abroad programs.
-It is best to meet with the Financial Aid Office to discuss further.
+Students should meet with the Financial Aid Office to discuss further.